magepages/mpdocs/docs/reward-points-ultimate/index.md

 php bin/magento setup:static-content:deploy
 ```

+#### 15.2.
+How to use

 To start working with **Reward Points GraphQL** in Magento, you need to:

-- Use Magento 2.3.x.
-Return your site to developer mode
+- Use Magento 2.3.x. or higher.
+Return your site to [developer mode](https://www.mageplaza.com/devdocs/enable-disable-developer-mode-magento-2.html)
-- Install [chrome extension](https://chrome.google.com/webstore/detail/chromeiql/fkkiamalmpiidkljmicmjfbieiclmeij?hl=en) (currently does not support other browsers)
-- Set **GraphQL endpoint** as `http://<magento2-3-server>/graphql` in url box, click **Set endpoint**. (e.g. http://develop.mageplaza.com/graphql/ce232/graphql)
+- Set GraphpQL endpoints as http://<magento2-server>/graphql in url box (e.g. http://dev.site.com/graphql)
 - The queries and mutations that Mageplaza support helps to see details of Transaction, Invitation, etc. through customer query, view Spending Point information, create Invite Email, and so on.
-More details can be found [here](https://documenter.getpostman.com/view/10589000/SzRyzpww?version=latest).
+More details can be found [here](https://documenter.getpostman.com/view/10589000/TVRhaUSP).